Lemoore Army Airfield: History

-On March 5, 1944, the Jack Benny Radio Program broadcast live at the base.
+On 5 March 1944, the Jack Benny Radio Program broadcast live at the base.
 Jack Benny, Don Wilson (announcer), Dennis Day, Mary Livingstone, Phil Harris, and Eddie "Rochester" Anderson were the cast.
 Day sang A Lovely Way to Spend an Evening and The Way You Look Tonight.

 Postwar use

 On 25 September 1945, Major General Willis H. Hale, Fourth Air Force, notified Lemoore Army Air Field that it was temporarily inactivated.

 The Lemoore AAF site was declared surplus by the War Assets Administration on 11 January 1946, and was evidently reused as a civilian airfield, as that is how it was depicted on the 1953 San Diego – San Francisco Flight Chart.
 Apparently the airfield had also been significant expanded at some time after World War II as the 1953 chart depicted the field as having a 6,100' runway.

-According to the 1 February 1957 issue of the Fresno Bee, the 1460 acre site of the former Army Airfield was sold by the City of Lemoore in 1957 to the Navy, to be used as part of the site for the new Lemoore Naval Air Station.
+According to 1 February 1957 issue of the Fresno Bee, the 1460 acre site of the former Army Airfield was sold by the City of Lemoore in 1957 to the Navy, to be used as part of the site for the new Lemoore Naval Air Station.
 The present-day Lemoore Naval Air Station is just a few miles to the north of the former Lemoore AAF.
 Ironically, the northern end of the runways of the huge Lemoore NAS sit on the same ground previously occupied by Lemoore AAF's satellite field A-6 Summit Lake.